Regulatory Obligations and Related Considerations

 - For firms with expense-sharing agreements, what kind of allocation methodology does your firm use and what kind of documentation does your firm maintain to substantiate its methodology for allocating specific broker-dealer costs to the firm or an affiliate?

 Exam Findings and Effective Practices

-- Inaccurate Classification of Receivables, Liabilities and Revenue – Incorrectly classifying receivables, liabilities and revenues, which resulted in inaccurate reporting of firms’ financial positions and, in some instances, a capital deficiency; incorrectly classifying non-allowable assets, such as large investments in certificates of deposit (CDs) because firms did not have a process to assess the net capital treatment of CDs pursuant to Exchange Act Rule 15c3-1(c)(2)(vi)(E); and not reviewing account agreements for CDs to determine whether they contained stipulations restricting withdrawals prior to maturity, including restricting their withdrawal or giving the bank discretion to permit or prohibit their withdrawal.
+- Inaccurate Classification of Receivables, Liabilities and Revenue – Incorrectly classifying receivables, liabilities and revenues, which resulted in inaccurate reporting of firms’ financial positions and in some instances, a capital deficiency; incorrectly classifying non-allowable assets, such as large investments in certificates of deposit (CDs) because firms did not have a process to assess the net capital treatment of CDs pursuant to Exchange Act Rule 15c3-1(c)(2)(vi)(E); and not reviewing account agreements for CDs to determine whether they contained stipulations restricting withdrawals prior to maturity, including stipulations giving the bank discretion to permit or prohibit their withdrawal.